 While programming, you will from time to time need to create arrays of ones or zeros.
 NumPy has built-in methods that allow you to do either of these.

 We can create arrays of zeros using NumPy's

 zeros method.
 You pass in the number of integers you'd like to create as the argument of the function.
 An example is below.

 np.zeros(4) #Returns array([0, 0, 0, 0])

-You can also do something similar using three-dimensional arrays.
+You can also do something similar using two-dimensional arrays.
 For example,

 np.zeros(5, 5) creates a 5x5 matrix that contains all zeros.